Booklist Advanced Review – Uncorrected Proof

 — Ian Chipman, Booklist

-Slush Pile: A publishing industry term referring to the "pile" of manuscript submissions an editor has on his or her desk (and inbox) at any given time, typically unsolicited and unagented.
+Slush Pile: Publishing long referring to the "pile" of manuscript submissions an editor has on his or her desk (and inbox) at any given time, typically unsolicited and unagented.